 Can you pass on my best wishes to the genius that is Carl Thompson if you are in contact with him.
 I did email the CT website some 10 years ago but received no reply.

 Also includes are some pics of the ’78 along with Dave’s 6-string.
 These were taken just after the bass was returned by Carl after being cleaned up and having the frets dressed.

 The bass has the accented 3D scroll, zebra wood sides, two Bartolini HI-A Jazz bass pickups, and is 32″ scale.
 It has two volume controls, one tone control and a mini three-way toggle switch (hi, low and off).

 Body: Mahogany with a maple center section.
 On the back there is a rosewood center strip and the heel block is ebony.
-I believe the control plate is walnut.
+The control plate and truss rod cover are walnut.

-Electronics: Schaller pickups, volume, volume, and tone nobs, with a three-position switch.
-From left to right – normal, treble filter, and standby.
+Electronics: Schaller 10/404 neck and Schaller 232 bridge pickups, volume, volume, and tone nobs, with a three-position switch.
+From left to right – normal, treble filter (100nF cap), and standby.

 Hardware: Chrome Schaller tuners, chrome Badass bridge, chrome rear strap button, and a brass “straplock” front button.

 The bass was originally sold on consignment to Stuyvesant Music with specs mahogany neck and body, and two pickups.